Make-Ahead Breaded Chicken Milanese & Chili Salmon

 - The Preparation: Execute all breading, spice-rubbing, and vegetable chopping in the morning hours.
 This ensures the kitchen is pristine and the host is refreshed long before the first guests cross the threshold.

 - The Vibe: Create a warm, mountain-estate sanctuary.
-Dim the overhead lights, rely on the ambient glow of the kitchen and dining area, and allow the conversation to dictate the evening's rhythm without the intrusion of technical work.
+Dim the overhead lights, rely on the ambient glow of the kitchen and dining area, and allow the conversation to dictate the evening's rhythm without the intrusion of kitchen work.